vemonet/json-ld-editor-react/README.md

+# 🧙‍♂️📝 FAIR Metadata Wizard

 [![Deploy to GitHub Pages](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/workflows/Deploy%20website%20to%20GitHub%20Pages/badge.svg)](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/actions/workflows/deploy-github.yml) [![CodeQL analysis](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/workflows/CodeQL%20analysis/badge.svg)](https://github.com/MaastrichtU-IDS/fair-metadata-wizard/actions/workflows/codeql-analysis.yml)

-🧙‍♂️📝 Wizard to **load and edit JSON-LD RDF metadata files in a user-friendly web interface, with autocomplete** for `@types`, based on the classes and properties of the ontology magically loaded from `@context` ✨️
+Web form to **load and edit JSON-LD RDF metadata files in a user-friendly web interface, with autocomplete** for `@types`, based on the classes and properties of the ontology magically loaded from `@context` ✨️

 ## Access 👩‍💻

-Access the website at https://maastrichtu-ids.github.io/fair-metadata-wizard
+Access the website at [https://maastrichtu-ids.github.io/fair-metadata-wizard 🔗](https://maastrichtu-ids.github.io/fair-metadata-wizard)

 You can provide the URL of the JSON-LD file in the `?edit=` URL param.
 This automatically loads this JSON-LD and the ontology provided in `@context`.
 This also deactivates the possibility to upload a new JSON-LD file, so that you can send the URL to anyone to faithfully fill this metadata file! 📬